Rosewill RGB80 review – best cheap RGB keyboard

 Rosewill RGB80 BR Con’s

-- Bright status indicator LED’s only display blue.
+- Bright status indicator LED only displays blue.

-- Software isn’t intuitive and places some limits on the hardware.
+- The software isn’t intuitive and places some limits on the hardware.

 - Kailh switches aren’t as nice as Cherry MX.